simcod-design/ASI-SS/README.md

 These materials ensure full reproducibility of all analytical stages.

 --------------------------
-FIGURES
+Figures
 --------------------------
-The "Figures" folder includes scripts used to generate all visual outputs presented in the manuscript, including:
+The "Figures" folder contains the visual outputs presented in the manuscript, generated from the analytical procedures implemented in the R scripts within the "Code" folder.
+These include:
 - MDS configurations
 - Network-based clustering results
 - Model evaluation plots

 ---------------------------
 REPRODUCIBILITY